 It is too fragile and though it might help slightly with smaller bird beaks you should seek out an actual beak conditioning product to achieve that goal.

 (he’s weaving again)

-Billy got unstuck in time while watching an old war movie American planes full of holes and wounded men and corpses took off backwards from an airfield in England.
+Billy got unstuck in time while watching an old war movie American planes full of holes and wounded men and corpses took off backward from an airfield in England.

-Over France, a few German fighter planes flew at them backwards, sucked bullets and shell fragments from some of the planes and crewmen.
+Over France, a few German fighter planes flew at them backward, sucked bullets and shell fragments from some of the planes and crewmen.

-They did the same for wrecked American bombers on the ground, and those planes flew up backwards to join the formation.
+They did the same for wrecked American bombers on the ground, and those planes flew up backward to join the formation.
 Read more here.

 Do I get unstuck in time?

 But I think about that when I talk about the reversal of a timeline.

 Starting with a cuttlebone in a cage being returned to us.